 To keep up, IT teams expanded network, data, and cloud capacity.
 And these new capabilities aren’t likely to revert back when the dust settles.
 Instead of “returning to normal,” businesses are more likely to base future cloud strategies on the “new normal” where remote work and business agility are simply a given.

 It’s part of a larger story: the push to be cloud-native.
 This is a huge initiative for everyone, and containers are truly at the heart of it.
-Older, legacy infrastructures can stand in the way of getting the most from containers, so companies will increasingly upgrade IT architectures with technologies like Kubernetes and Portworx® by Pure Storage® to make it happen at scale.
+Older, legacy infrastructures can stand in the way of getting the most from containers, so companies will increasingly upgrade IT architectures with technologies like Kubernetes and Portworx® by Pure Storage® to do it at scale.

 Our 2021 tip: Containerization at scale is incredibly complex and storage should be a major consideration.
 Storage should be container-smart and container-aware, with the resiliency and availability to support these highly distributed applications.
 Also, native integrations that enable data mobility, granular security policies, and modern backup and recovery measures are critical.
 Portworx is a leader for scalable and flexible data storage that works seamlessly across on-premises and cloud environments.